mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/upgrading/index.md

 ---
+layout: layout.pug
+navigationTitle:  Upgrading Edge-LB
-post_title: Upgrading Edge-LB
+title: Upgrading Edge-LB
-menu_order: 25
+menuWeight: 25
-post_excerpt: ""
-feature_maturity: ""
+excerpt:

-enterprise: 'yes'
+enterprise: false
 ---

 Perform an Edge-LB upgrade by uninstalling your current version of Edge-LB, then reinstall from the remote repositories.